View INSTANT Quotes

 Remember Buffet’s rule # 1?
 Never lose money.

-So the worst-case return in a year is 0%.
+So, the worst-case return in a year is 0%.
 If the index you have chosen in your policy is negative, you get 0% – no return for that policy year.
 That is a pretty good deal.

 Especially considering we have had 20 bear markets since the stock market crash of 1929.

-Most recent crashes were in 2000 and 2008 and 2022.
+The most recent crashes were in 2000, 2008, and 2022.

 Indexed universal life insurance = life insurance + higher than average interest credits + income.

-Here is what Peter can expect in terms of tax free income from age 66 to age 100 based on 6% interest rate projections:
+Here is what Peter can expect in terms of tax-free income from age 66 to age 100 based on 6% interest rate projections:

 North AmericanAllianzNational Life